spanishdev/algorithm-mastery/Algorithms/topological_sort/medium/CourseSchedule.md

 - Check if we processed all courses:
   - If yes → no cycles exist → return true
   - If no → cycles exist → return false
+  -
+###  DFS with Cycle Detection
+DFS approach uses graph coloring to detect back edges (cycles):
+- Build the dependency graph from prerequisites
+- Use three-color DFS traversal:
+  - PENDING (white): Unvisited node
+  - PROCESSING (gray): Currently being visited (in recursion stack)
+  - FINISHED (black): Completely processed
+- For each unvisited course, **start DFS**
+  - Mark current course as PROCESSING
+  - Recursively visit all dependent courses
+  - If we encounter a PROCESSING node → cycle detected → return false
+  - Mark current course as FINISHED when done
+- If no cycles found in any DFS traversal → return true

 ## Complexity Analysis

+### Kahn's Algorithm
 - Time Complexity: O(V + E) where V = numCourses and E = prerequisites.length
   - Building the graph: O(E)
   - Processing each course: O(V)